* HSI +0.5 pct, H-shares +0.9 pct, CSI300 -0.4 pct

 * China’s top two insurers climb after strong earnings

-* Zoomlion jumps after newspaper apologizes for critical
+* Zoomlion jumps after newspaper apologizes for critical report

 * Chong Hing Bank dips after Yue Xiu offer for 75 pct stake